-Enjoy learning about Christmas Around the World with this free printable Santa's Name Chrismtas game!
+Enjoy learning about Christmas Around the World with this free printable Geography activity!

-I love to find ways to integrate maps & geography activities for the kids throughout the year.
+I love to find fun ways to integrate maps & geography activities for the kids throughout the year -- and during the holidays, this is so easy to do by tying it to a Christmas Around the World activity.

 Goodness knows if they ever get lost in the woods, they probably won't have very good wifi and may need to find their way home ;)

-And I feel the same way about the use of calculators taking the place of mental math -- technology is a great thing but being able to read a map or subtract in your head are valuable life skills!
+I feel the same way about the use of calculators taking the place of mental math -- technology is a great thing but being able to read a map or subtract in your head are valuable life skills ; )

-So our next holiday-themed activity this year is a Christmas Geography Activity!
+So our next holiday-themed activity this year is a Christmas Geography Challenge!

 Yes, it's really for the kids but adults will enjoy this one too.
 Just print off the FREE worksheet, grab a map or globe & explore a little of the world this week!

-This challenge & printable is also included in our 12 Days of Christmas Activities too.
+This challenge and free printable is also included in our 12 Days of Christmas Activities too.

 Christmas Map Challenge